libretro/mupen64plus-libretro-nx/README.md

 By choosing one graphics plugin (GLideN64), we will be able to keep the code in line with upstream, and maintaining the code will be much simpler.

-#### What is not supported:

-Cheats

-32-bit Windows, iOS.
-I don't have those types of systems so I can't test them.
-I am more than willing to accept pull requests however.

 #### Acknowledgments

 A special thanks to the mupen64plus team, the libretro team, and gonetz and those that have worked on GLideN64.
 I haven't really written any code for this project, I'm just putting together the work by other people.